 Everyone is expected to clean up after themselves.
 Please spend 15 minutes each class helping to keep the shop clean and orderly.
 This is a safety issue that all students need to be involved in.
-Due to COVID-19 we ask that you sanitize community work surfaces after use.

 4. Work Habits

 Developing good work habits is one objective of all vocational classes.
 Just as you would at a job, arrive to class on time, and ready to work.
 Work together with your classmates, develop a safety attitude and put in a good effort each time you attend class.
 Note: Please "check-out" with your instructor before you leave.